UKICER 2025

-The UK and Ireland Computing Education Research (UKICER) conference, of the UK Chapter of the ACM Special Interest Group in Computer Science Education (uki-sigcse.acm.org and sigcse.org), is a leading forum for researchers and practitioners to meet and share advances in computer science education.
+The UK and Ireland Computing Education Research (UKICER) conference, of the two SIGCSE chapters for UK and Ireland (uki-sigcse.acm.org and sigcseire.acm.org/), is a leading forum for researchers and practitioners to meet and share advances in computer science education.

 We are a diverse and inclusive community bringing together researchers, academics, industry practitioners and teachers from across the UK and Ireland as well as from the rest of Europe and the wider world.